The good people at the Wellingtonista have put together this guide to enhance your Webstock experience.

 Need to buy presents for ones you left behind to come to Webstock?
 The Frank Kitts Underground Craft Market on Saturdays is a good bet.
 If you’re looking to fill your facehole, Harbourside Market on Sundays in Waitangi Park is the place to be.
 Friday nights has the night market in Leftbank off Cuba Street, and Saturday night has a food market in Lower Cuba Street.

 Get your ass on a #2 bus out to Miramar.
 There you’ll find the Weta Cave, as well as the Roxy Cinema, which is co-owned by Weta guy Sir Richard Taylor.
 The Roxy has recently reopened, restored to its former glory with bonus amazing murals by Greg Broadmore — it has to be seen to be believed.
 While you’re there, get great Mexican food at La Boca Loca — we love them not just because they’re delicious but also because they pay their staff a Living Wage.

 Off Licences in the City

 If you want to buy wine or beer, you’ll be able to find it at most dairies in the Cuba Street area, New World Metro at 68 Willis Street and the Railway Station, and New World Proper at 227 Wakefield Street.
-There is also a very nice wine shop called Wine Seeker conveniently located right across the road from Webstock.
-If spirits are your thing, there’s Glengarry on Courtenay Place, Capital Liquor at 105 Manners Street (please note, you will need ID), Liquor King at 29 Kent Terrace, or the studenty The Mill at 233 Victoria Street.
+There is also a very nice wine shop called Wine Seeker on Victoria Street.
+If spirits are your thing, there’s Glengarry on Courtenay Place, Capital Liquor at 105 Manners Street (please note, you will need ID), Liquor King at 29 Kent Terrace, or the studenty Liquorland at 233 Victoria Street.
 Please remember that there is a liquor ban in all of central Wellington, which means you can’t drink on the street or along the waterfront.
 Unless you’re very very discreet (not recommended).